eonist/eonist.github.io/_posts/2022-04-30-Swift-tricks.md

 }
 ```

-## 22. Avoid XCode warning when returned value is not used:
+## 22. Avoid xCode warning when returned value is not used:

 ```swift
 @discardableResult